gravitational/workshop/k8ssecurity.md

 kind: ServiceAccount
 metadata:
   name: build-robot
+  namespace: test-namespace
 automountServiceAccountToken: false
 EOF
 ```

 Each namespace automatically has a default serviceAccount called `default`

+Note: `automountServiceAccountToken: false` prevents the pod from automatically mounting the service account, which prevents access to the API.
+Definitly use this for services that don't need to interact with the kubernetes API.

 #### Role and ClusterRole
 Role and ClusterRole are kubernetes objects that contain rules that represent a set of allowed permissions.